Shekswess/Shekswess.github.io/_posts/2024-08-29-small-language-model-rags-is-all-you-need.md

 </div>

 - **Answer Relevancy**: The evaluation metric, Answer Relevancy, focuses on assessing how pertinent the generated answer is to the given prompt.
-A lower score is assigned to answers that are incomplete or contain redundant information and higher scores indicate better relevancy.
+A lower score is assigned to answers that are incomplete or contain redundant information, and higher scores indicate better relevancy.
 This metric is computed using the question, the context and the answer.
-The Answer Relevancy is defined as the mean cosine similarity of the original question to a number of artifical questions, which where generated (reverse engineered) based on the answer:
+The Answer Relevancy is defined as the mean cosine similarity of the original question to a number of artificial questions that were generated (reverse engineered) based on the answer:

 <div style="text-align: center;">
   <p>